coderjonny/react-style-guide/README.md

     }
     ```

-  - Make sure the ```render``` method is at the end of the file.
-And use multi-line if a component has more than two properties.
+  - Use multi-line jsx if a component has more than two properties.

       ```javascript